Hengle/Folkvangr/Documents/ShortTeaser.md

 ![Mood Board](https://github.com/jcongerkallas1/Folkvangr/blob/master/Images/scenes_mood_board.jpg)
 *The trailer should be quick.
 30 seconds max.
 Atmospheric, Non-linear.
-It will use some of the scenes that are listed in the script for the animated short.*
+It will use some of the scenes that are listed in the [script](https://github.com/jcongerkallas1/Folkvangr/blob/master/Documents/script.mb) for the animated short.*

+### Teaser Part 1

-### Music
+Music begins to play.

 Shot 1:  The main character raises a lantern to illuminate the darkness around her.
-She is small and alone in the middle of a forest.
+She appears small and alone in the middle of an endless forest.

 Fade out.